-RECOGNIZE SAFETY SYMBOLS, WORDS, AND LABELS.
+RECOGNIZE SAFETY SYMBOLS, WORDS, AND LABELS

-The following symbols and labels are used throughout this manual to indicate immediate or potential hazards.
-It is the owner's responsibility to read and comply with all safety information and instructions accompanying these symbols.
-Failure to heed safety information increases the risk of serious personal injury or death, property damage and/or product damage.
+The following symbols and labels are used throughout this manual to indicate immediate or potential safety hazards.
+It is the owner's and installer's responsibility to read and comply with all safety information and instructions accompanying these symbols.
+Failure to heed safety information increases the risk of personal injury, property damage, and/or product damage.

 DO NOT CONNECT TO OR USE ANY DEVICE THAT IS NOT DESIGN CERTIFIED BY THE MANUFACTURER FOR USE WITH THIS UNIT.
-SERIOUS PROPERTY DAMAGE, PERSONAL INJURY, REDUCED UNIT PERFORMANCE AND/OR HAZARDOUS CONDITIONS MAY RESULT FROM THE USE OF SUCH NON-APPROVED DEVICES.
+SERIOUS PROPERTY DAMAGE, PERSONAL INJURY, REDUCED UNIT PERFORMANCE AND/OR HAZARDOUS CONDITIONS MAY RESULT FROM THE USE OF SUCH NON-DEVICES.